A lifetime of service: Dixon chaplain honored with national award

 Marrandino came to Dixon in 1988 as chaplain for inmates at the Dixon Correctional Center, where he served for more than a dozen years.
 He was also the director of pastoral care at KSB Hospital for 16 years, seeing thousands of patients.

-He’s mostly retired but continues his 20-year tenure as a police chaplain.
+He was mostly retired but continued his 20-year tenure as a police chaplain.
 He volunteered for the Lee County Sheriff’s Department for about a decade and is senior chaplain for the Dixon Police Department.
 Regionally, he was also part of the Northern Illinois Critical Incident Stress Management Team.

 Marrandino has worked with law enforcement, crime victims and their families to talk through what they’ve seen and also provided on-call spiritual guidance, counseling, and critical stress debriefings for anyone who might need it.